 - Continue to file taxes jointly

 - Remain eligible for social security benefits under their spouse’s name

 - Receive coverage under their spouse’s health insurance

 One of the most difficult, and complex, processes of divorce or separation is the division of property between the two parties, and things can get complicated quickly.
 For instance, in community property states, you and your spouse are able to designate certain assets as being “community property” owned by both of you.
 In common law states, whoever has their name on the deed or the registration is the owner of the asset in question.
-Remember to keep your best interests in mind when researching your case.
+Remember to keep your interests in mind when researching your case.